Sing to God: Recording

 The band recorded the album between Spring and Winter 1995 at the London studio Apollo 8, and at Sally Birthday House Studios (a studio of an unknown location described as simply being "somewhere").
 Jon Poole recalled that "Jim and Jane's" house was a location for recording."
 Although the band have a status as a cult band, during recording, the band opened for Blur at Mile End Stadium and recorded a Radio 1 live session with Mark Radcliffe, which aired 24 April 1995, and a Lunchtime Acoustic Session broadcast live on GLR Radio on 16 May 1995.
-To fill the increasing gap between Cardiacs releases as Sing to God was not yet finished, a live album recorded in Salisbury in 1990, All That Glitters Is a Mares Nest, was released in 1995 to satisfy fans.

 I remember Tim had programmed the weird bit in the middle of "Odd Even" and left me to find a guitar line amongst the chords so I was sat on my own dropping myself in.
 When he came back it was done and he was very happy... particularly with my choice of last note!
 We would both make suggestions then Tim would edit the ideas into something that worked.
 Tim would chip in with ideas for my songs too like the string arrangement on "Manhoo" which was lovely.

 — –Jon Poole recalling some of the album's production.